 Why Travel?
 What are the fundamental motivations that underpin the journeys we make?
 To what extent do we make journeys for reasons other than the simple function of getting from A to B?
-And how can we create policy that better satisfies these motivations and the quality of our travel experience?
+And how can we make decisions that better satisfy these motivations and improve our travel experiences?

 Understanding why we travel has important consequences for policy.
 Travel is a fundamental action underpinning human life and the world economy, contributing more than 10% of global GDP.
 A better comprehension of the nature of travel and its relation to human behaviour will be crucial if we are to plan our infrastructure and built environment in such a way that improves our quality of life.
 It can also help policy makers understand how far people can really change their travel choices.